safe-global/safe-docs/learn/safe-core-account-abstraction-sdk/protocol-kit/README.md

 ```

-Tip: Use [ts-node](https://github.com/TypeStrong/ts-node) to run a Typescript file in Node.js
+Tip: Use [ts-node](https://github.com/TypeStrong/ts-node) to run a Typescript file in Node.js.

 ```bash
 npx ts-node examples/protocol-kit/index.ts
 ```

 ### Initialize Signers, Providers, and EthAdapter

-The provider is the object that connects to the Ethereum blockchain.
-The signers are objects that trigger transactions to the Ethereum blockchain or off-chain transactions.
+The signers trigger transactions to the Ethereum blockchain or off-chain transactions.
+The provider connects to the Ethereum blockchain.

 You can get a public RPC URL from [Chainlist](https://chainlist.org), however, public RPC URLs can be unreliable so you can also try a dedicated provider like Infura or Alchemy.